 Further reading: the Ministry of Foreign Affairs of Denmark

-Viking Wind at the fair in Pakistan
+Viking Wind’s fair in Pakistan